Fl4m3Ph03n1x/custom-complete/README.md

 For more information see the oficial documentation.

-Notes: To run the exmaple, make sure the server is running first !
+# Install

+Download the project, run `npm install`.
+You should be ready to go.

+# Usage

+Launch the server and open `index.html`.
+Enjoy!

+# License

+This example is under the [MIT License](https://github.com/angular/angular.js/blob/master/LICENSE).